OpenTechStrategies/timelines/README.md

 at the `us-govt-oss` branch and the `ots-geonode` branches for examples of typical customizations.
 The baseline materials are:

-    timeline                 -- The timeline page one browses to. timeline.js              -- Custom JavaScript for timeline.
+    timeline                 -- The timeline page one browses to timeline.js              -- Custom JavaScript for timeline
-    .htaccess                -- If you rename `timeline`, adjust here too.
-    SheetAsJSON.gs           -- Convert Spreadsheets->JSON via Google App Engine
+    .htaccess                -- If you rename `timeline`, adjust here too SheetAsJSON.gs           -- Convert Spreadsheets->JSON via Google App Engine

 You'll also need the Simile Timeline widget code: